Corpus Cristi, Cuenca and Hummingbirds

 One of a kind!
 This is THE only photographic tour that focuses on photographing the Corpus Christi Festival where participants are led, guided and instructed by a professional photographer.

-Against the backdrop of the exciting and colorful, 460-year-old Corpus Christi Festival, spend several days with award winning photographer, Essdras Suarez, photographing the city with one of the most laid-back culture in Ecuador -- Cuenca (Santa Ana de los Ríos de Cuenca) – and outlying areas.
+Against the backdrop of the exciting and colorful, 460-year-old Corpus Christi Festival, spend several days with Pulitzer Prize winning photographer, Essdras Suarez, photographing the city with one of the most laid-back culture in Ecuador — Cuenca (Santa Ana de los Ríos de Cuenca) – and outlying areas.

 This celebration is a photographer’s delight!